mon369/Open-Source/README.md

 ## Setting up your environment
 In order for this application to work, you must have the latest [NodeJS](https://nodejs.org/en/download/) framework installed.
+[Visual Studio Code](https://code.visualstudio.com/) is the recommended IDE as it is being used for the current development of this application.

 ## Running the application locally
 This application will run locally using port 8080.